Natural Language Processing RELIES on Linguistics: Introduction

-In what follows, we give a sampling of the ways linguistics continues to play a role in NLP, organized under the RELIES categories listed above: resources (\cref{sec:resources}), evaluation (\cref{sec:evaluation}), low-resource settings (\cref{sec:l}), interpretability\slash explainability (\cref{sec:explain_and_interpret}), and study of language (\cref{sec:study_of_language}).
-It is worth emphasizing that these categories and the literature review are meant to be illustrative, not exhaustive; that we are speaking at a macro level; and that we are not claiming that linguistics is the only or necessarily the single most important source of expertise for working with language data and systems.\footnote{That is, the RELIES facets highlight ways that linguistics \emph{can} be useful in individual projects, and has a role to play in the field at large, alongside other kinds of expertise.
-We are not claiming that advanced training in linguistics should be a prerequisite for any work involving one of the RELIES facets.} We conclude by discussing pertinent challenges for the NLP community which involve linguistic expertise (\cref{sec:challenges}).
+In what follows, we give a sampling of the ways linguistics continues to play a role in NLP, organized under the mnemonic ``RELIES:'' resources (\cref{sec:resources}), evaluation (\cref{sec:evaluation}), low-resource settings (\cref{sec:l}), interpretability\slash explanation (\cref{sec:explain_and_interpret}), and study of language (\cref{sec:study_of_language}).
+It is worth emphasizing that these categories and the literature review are meant to be illustrative, not exhaustive; that we are speaking at a macro level; and that we are not claiming that linguistics is the only or necessarily the single most important source of expertise for working with language data and systems.
+We conclude by discussing pertinent challenges for the NLP community which involve linguistic expertise (\cref{sec:conclusion}).